woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 2.3.11 =
+* Fix - Check if rating is enabled before check if rating is required to a review.
+* Fix - get_discounted_price needs to check if taxes are enabled.
+* Fix - Fixed filetype check for digital downloads.
+* Fix - Newfoundland and Labrador state rename.
+* Fix - Escaped js/url in widget layered nav when use the dropdown option.
+* Fix - Switch the permissions check for json_search_products to use the read_product capability.

 = 2.3.10 - 01/06/2015 =
 * Fix - Fixed theme check notice for core supported themes.